pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

   ![Workspace is ready](../../../../images/guides/account-mgmt/ws-ready.png)

-1. To upgrade to Gold, you can click on `Upgrade Workspace` in the banner at the top of the page, or click `Upgrade now` on the right side of the page, under `Get the most out of Pantheon`.
+1. To add a  Gold Account Plan to this workspace, you can click on `Upgrade Account Plan` in the banner at the top of the page, or click `Upgrade Account to Gold` on the right side of the page, under `Get the most out of Pantheon`.

   ![Upgrade to Gold](../../../../images/guides/account-mgmt/upgrade-workspace.png)

-1. On the `Change Your Workspace Plan` page, click `Upgrade Now` and you will then be prompted to add a Payment Method.
+1. On the `Select Account Plan` page, click `Select Plan` and you will then be prompted to add a Payment Method.

 1. Once your payment method is accepted, you will be redirected to a Billing page with your Account Subscription details.